goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

 The classification algorithm used here is called Naive Bayes Classification.
 The "naive" part comes from the classifier's assumption that features are independent; knowing one feature doesn't tell us anything about the other features.
 This is a naive assumption because in reality, most of the time the features are dependent.

----

-**Q15.
-Does getting more training data always improve the performance of the model?**
+## <a name="q15"></a> Q15.
+Does getting more training data always improve the performance of the model?

-**A15.** If you have few data points, the model will be trained easily since there is less points to be fitted.
+If you have few data points, the model will be trained easily since there is less points to be fitted.
 As the training data increase, fitting those data points will get progressively harder.
 On the other hand, the more training data you have the better chance there is for your model to generalize.
 There are two extremes that you have to consider:

   1) **High bias (simple model, underfitting)**